SimplGy/simplgy.github.io/_TODO.md

 ## Done
-x MvP design for a project summary with: list of code snippets, short description, technology bullet points x Implement design x Write good content for descriptions
+x Point to geoblocked CDN for projects x If the img fails to load, remove the containing element x Improve copy for project titles x Hover/animation/IxN so that `simple guy` and `Eric Miller` interchange x MvP design for a project summary with: list of code snippets, short description, technology bullet points x Implement design x Write good content for descriptions